Cruhrup/ACG-Terraform/README.txt

 #Security_groups.tf

-First security group is for load balancer, allowing tcp 80 and 443, with any outbound access in the us-east-1 vpc Second security group is for jenkins master in us-east-1 allowing 8080 from load balancer, 22 from anywhere (can dial this down to your public IP in variables for 'external_ip'), any ports from us-west-2 private subnet, and any egress
+First security group is for load balancer, allowing tcp 80 and 443, with any outbound access in the us-east-1 vpc Second security group is for jenkins master in us-east-1 allowing 80 (variable 'webserver-port') from load balancer, 22 from anywhere (can dial this down to your public IP in variables for 'external_ip'), any ports from us-west-2 private subnet, and any egress
 Third security group is for jenkins worker in us-west-2 allowing 22 from your public ip, any traffic from us-east-1 private subnet, and any egress